marksands/marksands.github.com/_posts/2019-10-12-19-you-should-use-phantom-types.markdown

 }
 ```

 Now that we have leveled up our type safety skills, we can revisit the extension from earlier and see what happens when we instantiate our new `Cart`.
 Since we're no longer referring to plain old integer types for our identifiers, we pass in the new `Identifier<Item, Int>` type.
-I don't know about you, but this feels more in tune with the spirit of Swift by passing in a specifc, narrow type geared at an `Item`'s identifier, than blindly tossing around integers that could mean anything.
+I don't know about you, but this feels more in tune with the spirit of Swift by passing in a specific, narrow type geared at an `Item`'s identifier, than blindly tossing around integers that could mean anything.

 ```swift
 func removingItem(byId id: Identifier<Item, Int>) -> Cart {